 Association members are subject to monthly assessments to provide funds for the Association's operating expenses, future capital acquisitions, and major repairs and replacements.
-Receivables from members at the balance sheet date represent amounts due from unit owners for maintenance assessments and other fees.
+Assessments receivable at the balance sheet date are stated at the amounts expected to be collected from outstanding assessments from unit owners.
 The Association's policy is to retain legal counsel and place liens on the units of owners whose assessments are delinquent.
-As of December 31, 2017 and 2016, member receivables greater than 90 days outstanding were approximately \$29,100 and \$97,600, respectively.
 Any excess assessments at year-end are retained by the Association for use in the following year.